 The team was formed back in February 1977 in a room above the Red Lion public house in Stone, Staffordshire.
-The first five months were spent putting together a repertoire to perform for their first performance, a rally devoted to handbell ringing, ‘The Randwick Festival of Handbell Music’ held in Stroud, Gloucestershire in July 1977.
+Their first five months were spent putting together a repertoire to perform for their first performance, a rally devoted to handbell ringing, ‘The Randwick Festival of Handbell Music’ held in Stroud, Gloucestershire in July 1977.
 A handbell journal reported on the event and commented ‘The Inn Ringers are definitely a team to look out for in the future, they gave an impressive debut performance’.

-1978 saw several fairly low key concert appearances leading up to the main event of that year, a concert with the Cardiff Male Voice Choir.
+1978 saw several fairly low-key concert appearances leading up to the main event of that year, a concert with the Cardiff Male Voice Choir.
 The concert was one of the highlights of that years Stone Festival Week.
 The following year The Inn Ringers staged the first of their own concerts (Sept ’79) with their guests The Stonefield Singers.
 The Inn Ringers have now staged their own annual concerts in December for 28 consecutive years.
 In more recent years they have staged an annual charity concert as well raising money for the Donna Louise Trust, West Midlands Air Ambulance, Help for Heroes, St Michael’s Church Bell Restoration Appeal and Kemble Special School.

 Over the years the team have made many appearances on BBC Radio Stoke, giving both live and pre-recorded performances as well as countless live interviews to promote their various activities.
 The Inn Ringers have also appeared on television, being featured on ‘Central News’ and ‘Central News Week’ both for Central TV.

 In 2008 the team were invited to appear at the Barbican Centre in London.
 It was a special Christmas concert production staged at the prestigious venue with Jarvis Cocker topping the bill.
-The Inn Ringers had the pleasure of opening the concert in front of a sell out audience of 2,000.
+The Inn Ringers had the pleasure of opening the concert in front of a sell-out audience of 2,000.